 What do you dislike about your present job?

-A: Be cautious with this answer.
+A: Be cautious with this answer to this HR interview question.
 Do not be too specific as you may draw attention to weaknesses that will leave you open to further problems.
-One approach is to choose a characteristic of your present company, such as its size or slow decision-making processes etc. Give your answer with the air of someone who takes problems and frustrations in your stride as part of the job.
+One approach is to choose a characteristic of your present company, such as its size or slow decision-making processes, etc. Give your answer with the air of someone who takes problems and frustrations in your stride as part of the job.

 What is your greatest weakness?